yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/full/08-hol-2-deploy-frontend-app/README.md

 ## 1. Configure sampling rate for Application Insights

+This is a preliminary step that is not related to deploying the frontend app.
+But this is here to make sure that Application Insights is configured with all the required information before deploying any apps.
+More details about Application Insights will be discussed in section 14.

 Create a bash script with the key-vault environment varialbe by making a copy of the supplied template:

 ```shell